-14 confirmed Ebola cases in Congo as emergency meeting held
+Congo’s Ebola risk ‘very high’ as confirmed virus cases rise

 - MH370 experts think they've finally solved the mystery of the doomed Malaysia Airlines flight

+For a health crisis to constitute a global health emergency it must meet three criteria stipulated by WHO: It must threaten other countries via the international spread of disease, it must be a “serious, unusual or unexpected” situation and it may require immediate international action for containment.

+Ebola has twice made it to Congo’s capital in the past and was rapidly stopped.
+Congo has had the most Ebola outbreaks of any country and Heymann said authorities there have considerable expertise in halting the lethal virus.

-The outbreak tests the new experimental Ebola vaccine, which proved highly effective in the West Africa outbreak a few years ago.
+The latest outbreak tests the new experimental Ebola vaccine, which proved highly effective in the West Africa outbreak a few years ago, although the vaccine was used long after the epidemic had peaked.
 More than 4,000 doses have arrived in Congo this week, with more on the way.
 One challenge will be keeping the vaccine cold in a region with poor infrastructure and patchy electricity.

-Just one Ebola death in this current outbreak has been confirmed so far.
+Just one Ebola death in the current outbreak has been confirmed so far.
 Congo’s health ministry late Thursday said the total number of cases is 45, including 10 suspected and 21 probable ones.

 The health ministry said two new deaths have been tied to the cases, including one in a suburb of Mbandaka.
 The other was in Bikoro, the rural area where the outbreak was announced last week.
 It is about 150 kilometers (93 miles) from Mbandaka.